saidmazaya/saidmazaya/README.md

 # Hi there, I'm Said Muhammad Mazaya 👋

-I'm a student at Univerity of Sumatera Utara, majoring in Information Technology.
+I'm a student at University of Sumatera Utara, majoring in Information Technology.

 ### Skills
 <p align="left">